 The treatment options include non-surgical and surgical treatment.
 The conservative or the non-surgical options include

 Surgical treatment may be required in severe cases if there is a break in the bone.
 Surgery can be done in girls above 12 years and boys above 14 years whose growth plates have fused or have less potential for remodeling and growth.
-Surgical method involves removal of loose fragments of the bone, bone grafting, and reattachment of ligament back to the bone.
+The surgical method involves the removal of loose fragments of the bone, bone grafting, and reattachment of the ligament to the bone.

-Some of the measures to prevent little leaguer’s elbow include reduction in number of pitches a child throws.
-Before starting with the activity, your child should perform warm up exercises.
+Some of the measures to prevent little leaguer’s elbow include a reduction in the number of pitches a child throws.
+Before starting with the activity, your child should perform warm-up exercises.